4 Ways to Help Patients Overcome Medication Adherence Barriers

 Medication non-adherence is a significant challenge in healthcare today.
 Not only does non-adherence account for approximately 33-69 percent of hospital admissions, but it can also result in treatment failure, health deterioration, increased healthcare costs, poor quality of life, and negative health outcomes.

-Patient support program interventions can increase medication adherence, but only when the right strategy is in place.
-To implement the best strategy, manufacturers must tailor the intervention to each patient by understanding their medication adherence barriers and meeting them where they are.
+Patient support program outreaches can increase medication adherence, but only when the right strategy is in place.
+To implement the best strategy, manufacturers must tailor the communication to each patient by understanding their medication adherence barriers and meeting them where they are.

 Let’s take a look at the primary medication adherence barriers and the strategies that can help patients overcome them.